European and American Painting, Sculpture and Decorative Art.

-The Gallery has acquired European art from the outset, but the collection was built with intention from the 1910s, with a goal of representing the continent’s rich and diverse traditions.
-Thomas Gainsborough’s Ignatius Sancho was the first Old Master bought for the nation; this portrait of a musician and man of letters is also a testament to the Gallery’s long-standing interest in British art.
-At the same time, the Gallery was also purchasing contemporary pieces, such as Claude Monet’s Waterloo Bridge: The Sun in a Fog.
-Today, the collection encompasses some 2,000 works from the Renaissance through to the 20th century.
+While the Gallery acquired European art from the beginning, the collection was developed systematically from the 1910s with the goal of representing the continent’s diverse traditions.
+Thomas Gainsborough’s Ignatius Sancho (1768) was the first Old Master bought for the nation; this portrait of a former slave who became a celebrated musician and man of letters is also a testament to the Gallery’s long-standing interest in British art.
+At the same time, the Gallery was purchasing contemporary pieces, such as Claude Monet’s Waterloo Bridge: Effect of Sunlight in the Fog (1903).
+Today, the collection encompasses some 2,000 works from the Renaissance through the 20th century.
 Painting and sculpture form its core, rounded out by film, video and installation art, and complemented by a small group of decorative art.

-Curators and conservators work together to study and preserve the collection, and new discoveries are made and published regularly.
-By organizing exhibitions around these artworks, we are able to enrich visitors’ experience and better understand these complex objects.
-We are also committed to examining the provenance of the works in our care, particularly those which may have changed hands between 1933 and 1945.
+Curators and conservators work together to study and preserve the collection, and new discoveries are published regularly.
+By organizing exhibitions around these artworks, we are able to better understand these complex objects and enrich our visitors’ experience.
+We are also committed to examining the provenances of the works in our care, particularly those that may have changed hands between 1933 and 1946.
 To learn more, please visit our Provenance Research Project.

-The Gallery continues to actively seek out works of art to add to the national collection.
-Recent acquisitions include Alessandro Vittoria’s bust of Giulio Contarini (c.
-1570–1576); Élisabeth Louise Vigée Le Brun’s portrait of Countess Tolstaya (1796), a major gift from a Canadian collector; Pierre-Paul Prud’hon’s Love Seduces Innocence, Pleasure Entraps, and Remorse Follows (1809); Gustave Doré’s Souvenir of Loch Lomond (1875); Jules Dalou’s sculpture A Young Woman from Boulogne Feeding her Child (1876); and Vilhelm Hammershøi’s Sunshine in the Drawing Room (1910).
+The Gallery continues to actively seek works of art to add to the national collection.
+Recent acquisitions include Alejo Fernández’s Christ on the Way to Calvary (c.
+1510); Simon Vouet’s The Triumph of Galatea (c.
+1640–44); Élisabeth Louise Vigée Le Brun’s portrait of Countess Tolstaya (1796), a major gift from a Canadian collector; Charles Meynier’s Wisdom Defending Youth from the Arrows of Love (1810); James Tissot’s Partie Carrée (1870); and Vilhelm Hammershøi’s Sunshine in the Drawing Room (1910).

 Christopher Etheridge, Associate Curator, European and American Art